hyperfiddle/electric-fiddle/src/electric_tutorial/amb.md

 * `(e/diff-by identity [1 2])` evaluates to `(e/amb 1 2)`
 * `(e/for [x (e/amb 1 2)] (prn (inc x))` will print `2` `3`.
 * The `e/for` is isolating the branches of the e/amb so you can think about them one at a time.
+* Yes, that means `(reset! !s (e/amb 1 2))` could be written equivalently as `(e/for [x (e/amb 1 2)] (reset! !s x))`, which I would consider more idiomatic.

-Given the language's auto-mapping semantics, why is `e/for` needed then?
+Then why is `e/for` needed at all, given the language's auto-mapping semantics?
 Is there any difference between
 * `(let [x (e/amb 1 2)] (dom/text x))` and
 * `(e/for [x (e/amb 1 2)] (dom/text x))` ?
-* YES, `e/for` will allocate *two* dom/text objects, but `let` will allocate *one* dom/text object, and update it twice!
+* YES, here `e/for` will allocate *two* dom/text objects, but `let` will allocate *one* dom/text object, and *update it twice*!
 (The two dom writes race, last one wins.)
 * Quiz: What if we replace `dom/text` with `println`?
-A: No perceptible difference, because `println` does not allocate a resource that needs to be freed, so there is no difference between *mounting it twice* vs *mounting it once and updating it twice*.
+A: In that case there will be no externally visible difference, because `println` does not allocate a resource that needs to be freed, so there is no difference between *mounting it twice* vs *mounting it once and updating it twice*.

 Another example.
 What's happening here?
 ```